anonymised-account/label-embedding-medical-coding/README.md

 ```

 # Results
 See the folders for detailed results (mean and standard deviation)of various Micro-averaged, Macro-averaged, and example-based metrics) of each model.
+Brief results are in the figures below, where ```+LE``` means the model with label embedding initialisation.

 <p align="center">
     <img src="https://github.com/anonymised-account/label-embedding-medical-coding/blob/master/mimic-iii-results.JPG" width="435" title="Results of the MIMIC-III dataset">